-- The national flag is further used as state flag by the highest federal authorities (Bundestag, Bundesrat, Bundesversammlung, Chancellery, Constitutional Court) to show their connection to the German people.
-The other federal authorities use the Bundesdienstflagge as state flag.
+- The national flag is further used as a state flag by the highest federal authorities (Bundestag, Bundesrat, Bundesversammlung, Chancellery, Constitutional Court) to show their connection to the German people.
+The other federal authorities use the Bundesdienstflaggeas the state flag.

-- The national flag is used as state ensign by the non-federal authorities.
-The federal authorities use the Bundesdienstflagge as state ensign.
+- The national flag is used as a state ensign by the non-federal authorities.
+The federal authorities use the Bundesdienstflaggeas a state ensign.

-- The national flag is also used as civil ensign.
+- The national flag is also used as a civil ensign.

-- The Bundesdienstflagge is also used as war flag.
-The German Navy uses the Bundesdienstflagge as war flag on land and the Flag of the German Navy as war ensign.
+- The Bundesdienstflaggeis also used as a war flag.
+The German Navy uses the Bundesdienstflagge as a war flag on land and the Flag of the German Navy as war ensign.

 Origins of the Germany Flag

-There are several theories regarding the origins of this colour scheme and its inherent meaning.
+There are several theories regarding the origins of this color scheme and its inherent meaning.